Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Results

+For \textit{Race}, three of the fairness metrics showed substantial improvements, with TPR and FPR improving by 28.4\% and 34.4\%, respectively, and demographic parity improving by 28.6\%.
+Only counterfactual fairness remained essentially unchanged, with a negligible increase from 0.024 to 0.025.
+Meanwhile, in terms of model accuracy, as shown in supplemental Table S10, we observe that, while the original, unfair MEDL model had an AUROC and accuracy of 0.890 and 0.813, respectively, the proposed model has nearly the same AUROC and accuracy of 0.882 and 0.811, respectively.
+Thus, while we see large improvements in fairness, model performance remains largely stable.

+The alternative approach, absolute correlation loss (ACL), demonstrates inconsistent performance in improving fairness, as shown in supplemental Tables S16 and S17, where it improves 18 out of 32 and 16 out of 32 fairness values, respectively.
+In contrast, the results in supplemental Table S8, S9, S11, and S12 highlight that the proposed adversarial debiasing approach, Fair(ADB), achieves consistently strong improvements across all considered fairness metrics.
+Specifically, Fair(ADB) improves 46 out of 48 fairness values for the Adult dataset and 45 out of 48 for the IPUMS dataset.
+This consistency is further supported by results from the Heritage Health dataset (supplemental Table S15), where Fair(ADB) improves all 6 out of 6 fairness values.

+The demonstration of the capacity to reduce Type I and II errors is a key benefit of MEDL.
 Figure \ref{fig:Adult_probe} highlights the ability of the fair MEDL framework to effectively de-weight the probes.
-While the base deep learning model ranks two probes as the $3^{rd}$ and $5^{th}$ most important features, the fair MEDL model does not rank any probe among its top 10 most important features.
-Notably, within the seven most important features of the base deep learning model, two are probes, while the remaining five correspond exactly to the top five features in the fair MEDL model, in the same order.
-This underscores MEDL's ability not only to identify the correct key features but also to avoid confounding effects—features that may appear important due to spurious correlations with both the target and site information.
-The features importance overall looks correct with \textit{years of education} and \textit{weekly work hours} identified as the most influential features
+We observe that, While the conventional NNet ranks two probes as the $3^{rd}$ and $5^{th}$ most important features, the Fair(ADB) MEDL-NNet model does not rank any probe among its top 10 most important features.
+Upon further inspection, we note that features that it identified as important by the proposed model, look quite reasonable, with \textit{years of education} and \textit{weekly work hours} identified as the most influential features for predicting income level.
+This underscores our proposed model's ability to not only to identify the correct key features but also to avoid confounding effects—features that may appear important due to spurious correlations with both the target and site information.